-All you need to know: September equinox | EarthSky.org
+September equinox: All you need to know

 In the night sky, Fomalhaut – the Autumn Star – is making its way across the heavens each night.

-Does the sun rise due east and set due west at the equinox?
-Generally speaking, yes, it does.
-And that’s true no matter where you live on Earth, because we all see the same sky.

-Bottom line: Enjoy the 2019 equinox – a seasonal signpost in Earth’s orbit around the sun!
+Bottom line: The equinox – a seasonal signpost in Earth’s orbit around the sun – will arrive on September 22, 2021 at 19:21 UTC.
+The sun will be exactly above Earth’s equator then, moving from north to south.

 Why aren’t day and night exactly equal on the equinox?